EvanDaley/EvanDaley/README.md

 I'm an experienced developer, leader and architect.

-Recently, I've had the privilege of working for a few really cool tech companies.
+Recently, I've had the privilege of working for a few really cool tech companies in the Pacific Northwest.
 At
 [Kaspien](https://www.kaspien.com/software/)
 our Saas systems drove over *1B* in sales.